helmut-hoffer-von-ankershoffen/ceil/README.md

 Enter `make help` to see available commands.

+Hints:
-See [branch master](https://github.com/helmuthva/ceil) for the RPi variant.
+* See [branch master](https://github.com/helmuthva/ceil) for the RPi variant of this cluster
+* See [Project jetson](https://github.com/helmuthva/jetson) on how to add an Nvidia Jetson Nano as a worker node to this cluster.

 ## Goals